perxpective/Cybersecurity-Therapy/README.md

 # Cybersecurity Therapy

-> Course Notes for the Diploma in Infocomm Security Management at Singapore Polytechnic.
+## Important Note
+> This repository contains notes from the former Diploma in Infocomm Security Management (DISM).
+The modules covered here may be outdated or obsolete in view of the rebrand of the course to Diploma in Cybersecurity and Digital Forensics (DCDF).
+Please

 Welcome to Cybersecurity Therapy, your place of comfort after another typical day of BS from DISM!
 You can cry, weep and mug in my little safe repository where I sacrifice my blood, sweat, tears (and sleep :D) to create notes that are highly useful for my (and your) own survival in DISM (and to get a decent GPA)